 To set up the system of workers’ compensation benefits, both workers and employers gave up some rights in exchange for some benefits.
 Employees gave up the right to sue their employers; in exchange, they can receive benefits without proving that the employer was negligent in causing their injuries.
 In Iowa, like most states, employers are required to carry workers’ compensation insurance for the benefit of their employees, who may or may not have adequate medical coverage and wouldn’t otherwise receive compensation for lost wages due to injury.
 In exchange, Iowa law restricts the rights of workers to file lawsuits against their employers if they are injured at work.

 Exceptions to the Rules: When Lawsuits Are Allowed

 There are a few important exceptions to this general rule.
 An employee may file a lawsuit in district court for gross negligence if his or her injury was caused by the intentional, reckless, or illegal actions of the employer or its agents.

 For instance, if your supervisor punches you in the face because he was angry with you for losing an account, breaking your jaw, you likely have good standing to sue your employer for a full range of damages rather than being limited to recovery under the workers’ comp system.

-An employee who is subjected to vicious sexual harassment over a period of years and suffers psychological and physical injuries will likely be allowed to file a lawsuit rather than being limited to recovering compensation for medical care and wages under the workers’ comp system.
+An employee who is subjected to vicious sexual harassment for years and suffers psychological and physical injuries will likely be allowed to file a lawsuit rather than being limited to recovering compensation for medical care and wages under the workers’ comp system.